OldManUmby/DND.SRD.Wiki/pages/16.monsters/default.md

 | 19 (+4) | 6 (-2) | 18 (+4) | 3 (-4) | 6 (-2) | 5 (-3) |

 Saving Throws Wis +0
 **Damage Immunities** poison
 **Condition Immunities** poisoned

-**Senses** darkvision 60 ft., passive Perception 8

-**Languages** understands Common and Giant but can't speak

-**Challenge** 2 (450 XP)
+**Senses** darkvision 60 ft., passive Perception 8 **Languages** understands Common and Giant but can't speak **Challenge** 2 (450 XP)

 ***Undead Fortitude***.
-If damage reduces the zombie to 0 hit points, it must make a Constitution saving throw with a DC of 5 + the damage taken, unless the damage is radiant or from a critical hit.
+If damage reduces the zombie to 0 hit points, it must make a Constitution saving throw with a DC of 5+the damage taken, unless the damage is radiant or from a critical hit.
 On a success, the zombie drops to 1 hit point instead.

 ###### Actions

-***Morningstar***. *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 13 (2d8 + 4) bludgeoning damage.
+***Morningstar***. *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 13 (2d8+4) bludgeoning damage.